 The school has a fantastic, varied activities programme.
 On Friday afternoons a teacher or activities guide takes the students on a visit to an interesting place or action-packed activity, and you get the opportunity to socialise and talk in English while having fun.
-We also offer activities some days after school.
 These activities are excellent ways to see all the wonderful things that Rotorua has to offer and a great way to meet and get to know your fellow students and teachers better.